Wrong to say India on 5pc growth trajectory: Bibek Debroy | Devdiscourse

-Debroy also said GST collection has been revenue negative so far instead of being revenue neutral..
+Debroy also said GST collection has been revenue negative so far instead of being revenue neutral.
+Speaking about the economic growth, he explained high growth rate can be achieved by the states and they need to expand their GDP as about 90-95 per cent of national income is generated from states, the exceptions being the defence and railways.

+"Hence, if we want to have 8-8.5 per cent rate of growth, that is not going to happen in Delhi but in states," he said.
+Debroy further said, "There are several states, where since 2012-13, the average rate of GSDP growth is less than 6.5 per cent.
+Half the states are above the average, and if others can jack up their rates of growth, then 8-8.5 per cent rate of growth is doable."
+He said the 15th Finance Commission is going to submit its recommendation by end of November, and its recommendations kick in from April 1, 2020..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)